LLNL/scr/doc/rst/users/api.rst

 In C, these values can be combined with the :code:`|` bitwise OR operator.
 In Fortran, these values can be added together using the :code:`+` sum operator.
 Note that with Fortran, the values should be used at most once in the addition.
-All processes should provide identical values in :code:`flags`.
+All processes must provide identical values in :code:`flags`.

 This function should be called as soon as possible when initiating a dataset output.
 It is used internally within SCR for timing the cost of output operations.